5 tips to fix too foamy Espresso (Pull The perfect Crema!)

 The thickness and color of Crema tell us a lot about the Freshness and quality of coffee beans.

-Freshly roasted coffee beans have a large amount of carbon dioxide.
+Freshly roasted coffee beans have a large amount of carbon dioxide and make a very thick Crema layer.

 freshly roasted coffee beans